bstreete/bstreete.github.io/content/recipes/sweet-potato-pancakes.md

 2. Stir together all ingredients, except oil, until well mixed.
 3. Heat a small amount of oil in a deep nonstick or cast iron skillet over medium-high heat until hot but not smoking.
 Spoon 2 tablespoons of potato mixture per pancake onto hot oiled pan and flatten to 3-inch diameter with a spatula.
 4. Reduce heat to medium and cook until golden, about 1 1/2 minutes on each side.
-5. Transfer pancakes wiht spatula to paper towels to drain.
+5. Transfer pancakes with spatula to paper towels to drain.
 6. Repeat with remaining mixture.
 Serve hot and enjoy!

 Note: Substitute the sweet potatoes for regular potatoes, carrots, or zucchini.